 - Once the pressure cooking cycle is complete, wait for 5 minutes, till the lapsed time on the display reads 5 minutes, and then manually release all the pressure from the pot, by moving the steam release valve to venting.

 - Transfer the eggs into an ice bath.
 And let them sit in the ice bath for 5 minutes.

 - Once the time is up, start peeling the eggs.

 - Instant Pot Hard Boiled eggs are ready.

-- I usually boil between 4-12 eggs at one go.
-If I need to boil more than 12 eggs, then I start another batch.
+- You can boil between 4-12 eggs at one go.
+If you need to boil more than 12 eggs, then it’s best to start another batch.

 - A cup of water is sufficient for boiling 4-12 eggs.
 Use at-least 1 cup of water, and there is no need to increase the quantity of water when you increase the number of eggs.

 - Whether you are boiling 4 eggs or 12 eggs, the cook time stays the same.
 5 mins on high pressure.
 However, the Instant Pot will take time to come to pressure before the cooking cycle starts, and this time can vary.

 - If you don’t have ice, running the eggs through cold water will work in a pinch.